Fenbendazole Dosage Calculator

-Calculate the correct fenbendazole dosage for animals based on weight, species, and treatment purpose to ensure effective parasite control.
+Calculate the appropriate fenbendazole dosage for animals based on weight, concentration, and treatment duration.
+This tool helps ensure accurate medication administration for effective parasite treatment.

 How to Use This Calculator

-1. Enter the animal's weight in the appropriate field
+1. Enter the animal's weight and select the appropriate unit (kg or lbs)

-7. Click Calculate to see the correct dosage and administration instructions
+8. Click Calculate to see the recommended dosage and total medication needed

 Formula Used

-Daily Dosage (mg) = Animal Weight (kg) × Dosage Rate (mg/kg)
+Dosage per administration (mg) = Animal weight (kg) × Target dosage (mg/kg)

 Where:

-• Animal Weight = Weight of the animal in kilograms
+• Animal weight (kg) = Weight in kilograms (converted from lbs if necessary)

 Example Calculation